The Society of Folk Dance Historians (SFDH)

 1. Living Tradition Argentine (Tango Argentino)

-Other steps and styles have been added to tango Argentino over the decades, like intricate footwork (ganchos, sacades, barridas, et cetera).
-Many tango Argentino groups now play remixed electro tango music at their practicas ("practice sessions") and milongas ("excited habaneras, or Cuban contradanza a popular dance music genre of the 19th century), while others prefer Golden Age (1930s and 40s) music.
+Other steps and styles have been added to Tango Argentino over the decades, like intricate footwork (ganchos, sacades, barridas, etc.).
+Many Tango Argentino groups now play remixed electro Tango music at their practicas ("practice sessions") and milongas ("excited habaneras, or Cuban Contradanza a popular dance music genre of the 19th century), while others prefer Golden Age (1930s and 40s) music.
 Close embrace tango was introduced to this country in 1955 at the Stanford Tango Week, and has since been widely adopted.
-After many decades of changes, today's Argentine tango is significantly different from the original version.
+After many decades of changes, today's Argentine Tango is significantly different from the original version.

 Living tradition tango Argentino is danced throughout the world today.